 Janet Webster is the head librarian at Oregon State University's Guin Library located at the Hatfield Marine Science Center in Newport, Oregon U.S.A.
 This library focuses on marine science and supports an active field research center.
 Her various interests include collaborative filtering, integration of grey literature into library collections, and global access to local information.
-Most recently, during her 2004 sabbatical, Professor Webster developed a plan for an institutional repository at OSU and then collaborated with the Fisheries Department of the UN Food and Agriculture Organization to study enhancing access to information that supports implementation of the FAO Code of Conduct for Responsible Fisheries.
-She is an active member of the International Association of Marine and Aquatic Libraries and Information Centers having served as its president and on numerous committees.
+Most recently, during her 2004 sabbatical, Professor Webster developed a plan for an institutional repository at OSU and then collaborated with the Fisheries Department of the UN Food and Agriculture Organization to study enhancing access to information that supports implementation of the FAO Code of Conduct She is an active member of the International for Responsible Fisheries.
+Association of Marine and Aquatic Libraries and Information Centers having served as its president and on numerous committees.
 She received her undergraduate degree from the University of Chicago and her MLS from Columbia University.
-Email: Janet.webster@oregonstate.edu
+Email: Janet.webster@oregonstate.edu the UK and in China, where he worked for two years as English Language Editor for the Journal of China University of Geosciences.
+He has worked on research projects in the fields of Social Capital, Education for Sustainability, School-Community Partnerships, Cybersafety, and on the development of school performance measures.
+He has published several reports and articles and he has also been a member of the Australian Cybersafety Consultative Group.
+Email: weldon@acer.edu.au